Effective search engine optimization (SEO) can be transformative for a dental practice.

 Google used to provide a tool that allowed us to approximate the PageRank of a website, but it is no longer publicly available.
 These days, we have to rely on SEO tools such as Ahrefs to get an idea of the competition for keywords.

-I’m going to enter each of these queries into Google and see which seems easier to rank for:
+I’m going to enter each of these queries into Google and check the search results:

-According to the tool, “cherry hill dentist” has more search volume but it is more difficult to rank for.
-An experienced SEO will look at other factors however.
+According to the tool, “cherry hill dentist” has more monthly search volume but it is more difficult to rank for.
+An experienced SEO will look at other factors, however.

 Content Formats Matter